spacelatte/esp32-snowflake/readme.md

 ---

-Note: Pulling screenshot may 'freeze' screen for a second :)
+Note: Pulling screenshot from device may 'freeze' screen for a second :)